+Authority to sign: " by sole signature or " by joint signature of 2

-"by sole signature or "by joint signature of 2 "by sole signature or "by joint signature of 2 "by sole signature or "by joint signature or "by joint signature or "by joint signature of 2
+" by sole signature or " by joint signature of 2 " by sole signature or " by joint signature of 2 " by sole signature or " by joint signature or

 The power of attorney of the authorized signatories shall be applicable without restriction until the Escrow Agent receives an explicit revocation in writing.
 The power of attorney, therefore, shall remain in effect irrespective of any other or missing entries in a public register (e.g. the commercial register)"